lashifrin/ejabberd-modules/mod_register_web/trunk/README.txt

 ]}.

-In the 'listen' section enable the web page.
+In the 'listen' section enable the web page:
-In this example the page is served in https://example.org:5281/register/ {listen, [
+{listen, [
   ...
   {5281, ejabberd_http, [